Get In Touch

 An illustration of turbulent airflow.

 A cleanroom that uses turbulent airflow will always be less clean than one that uses laminar airflow.
-ISO Class 6 cleanrooms and above typically use turbulent airflow, while laminar airflow is often necessary for ISO 5 cleanrooms and lower.
+ISO Class 6 cleanrooms and below typically use turbulent airflow, while laminar airflow is often necessary for ISO 5 cleanrooms and above.

 High Air Changes Per Hour